Skip to content

 Paste into your agent:

 I'm digging for new music today.
-Here's what I'm looking for:
+Here's the direction:

-[describe what you want — genre, mood, tempo, reference tracks, or just "surprise me"]
+[describe what you want — genre, mood, tempo, or reference tracks]

 Analyze what you actually played and learn from it.